inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_members.md

     changing requests (``POST``, ``PUT`` or ``DELETE``) does not return any results (i.e. 204 HTTP response code).
 You must issue a ``GET`` request to retrieve the updated object.
 Changes are applied asynchronously so you may get outdated information if you query right after an update.
-Changes a normally applied within seconds.
+Changes are normally applied within seconds.

 The following general restrictions apply to the member API: